 Some parents told Cambridge Day they were disappointed with a lack of advanced communication from the district on the matter.

-โ€œIt feels like this decision came a little suddenly and surprised teachers and staff, and is overwhelming them,โ€ said a Baldwin School parent who asked to remain anonymous, saying they feared retaliation from the administration.
+โ€œIt feels like this decision came a little suddenly and surprised teachers and staff, and is overwhelming them,โ€ said the Baldwin School parent who asked to remain anonymous.
 This parent agreed that the changes might boost the schoolโ€™s socioeconomic diversity.

 Cambridge uses a controlled choice system to place students in schools throughout the district.
 The system takes into account socioeconomic status as well as family preference.
 Baldwin School is a popular choice for many families, and was the most popular choice for Kindergarteners last year.